kirk-jackson/uk.org.caat.crm.api/README.md

   (May be omitted to use the relationship's default string look-up field or default integer look-up field, depending on **value**.)
 * **value**: Uniquely Identifies the child to be deleted
+* **required**: TRUE to throw an exception if there isn't a matching child entity to delete;
+  FALSE to do nothing if there isn't a matching child entity to delete

 #### Example
 ```php